Information to help you to manage the property you look after.

 NSW tenants, landlords and agents can use Fair Trading’s tenancy and real estate complaint service for help with tenancy complaints or disputes.

-Visit the Office of the Small Business Commissioner website for information on retail tenancy.
+Visit the Office of the Small Business Commissioner website for information on retail and commercial tenancies.

 NBN, fire and lift services